nvim-tree/nvim-tree.lua/README.md

 let g:nvim_tree_lsp_diagnostics = 1 "0 by default, will show lsp diagnostics in the signcolumn.
 See :help nvim_tree_lsp_diagnostics let g:nvim_tree_disable_window_picker = 1 "0 by default, will disable the window picker.
-let g:nvim_tree_hijack_cursor = 0 "1 by default, when moving cursor in the tree, will position the cursor at the start of the file on the current line let g:nvim_tree_window_picker_exclude = {
+let g:nvim_tree_hijack_cursor = 0 "1 by default, when moving cursor in the tree, will position the cursor at the start of the file on the current line let g:nvim_tree_icon_padding = ' ' "one space by default, used for rendering the space between the icon and the filename.
+Use with caution, it could break rendering if you set an empty string depending on your font. let g:nvim_tree_window_picker_exclude = {
     \   'filetype': [
     \     'packer',